OnlyOnRucha/Moving-Company/README.md

 <h1>
   HiveBoxx-Moving Company
 </h1>
-This is my first bootstrap project which is a website for a moving company.
+This is my first bootstrap project which is a frontend only website for a moving company.
 Took inspiration from Dr. Angela's web dev course project.
 <br>
 <hr>
 <h3>Languages used--> </h3>